OLD BULL PROTEIN GUIDE

 Australian RDI

-The Australian Government National Health and Medical Research Council recommends a daily intake (RDI) for Australian males 19 years old plus of 0.84 g per kg body mass or 64 g per day.
+The Australian Government National Health and Medical Research Council recommends a daily intake (RDI) for Australian males 19 years old plus 0.84 g per kg body mass or 64 g per day.
 This is for a male weighing 75 KG.
-For females this is 0.75 g per kg body mass.
+For females, this is 0.75 g per kg body mass.

 Research on the topic: